The Ultimate Dallas Roofing FAQ

 Should I Repair or Replace My Roof?

-It’s always cheaper to care for your roof and make repairs when necessary than it is to replace the whole thing.
+FAQ - Roof Repair or Replacement How to Know What Your Home Needs - New View RoofingIn many situations, routine maintenance and timely repairs may cost less than a full roof replacement when necessary than it is to replace the whole thing.
 Sometimes minor damage just needs to be fixed with a few shingles and a handful of nails; in other cases, the damage is so severe that the whole roof is compromised.
-In cases like those, you need complete roof replacement.
-The only way to know how badly your roof is damaged is to have an expert from New View Roofing come evaluate the situation.
+In cases like those, a full roof replacement may be recommended.
+A professional inspection is one of the most reliable ways to determine the extent of roof damage.
 We can send an inspector to your home to check every inch of your roof and provide you with a custom quote on the spot.

 How Do I Inspect a Roof for Damage?